 South Africa is endowed with abundant renewable energy resources in the form of solar, biomass and wind energy.
 The Government’s White Paper on Renewable Energy Policy, released in 2003, supports the development of alternative energy systems with an ambitious target of generating 10,000GWh green electricity by 2013.

 The growing climate change concerns related to burning fossil fuels is also providing an impetus to renewable energy initiatives in South Africa.
 Not surprisingly, Eskom is financing 100MW solar and 100MW wind energy projects to jumpstart the renewable energy market in South Africa.
-Cleantech investments soared to US$ 125 million in 2009, a welcome sign for fast-paced developments in South African clean energy sector.
+Cleantech investments soared to more than US$ 13 billion in 2017, a welcome sign for fast-paced developments in South African clean energy sector.

 The renewable resource with the greatest potential in South Africa is solar energy.
 The total area of high radiation in South Africa amounts to approximately 194,000 km2, including the Northern Cape, one of the best solar resource areas in the world, as proved by Eskom’s initiative to build 100MW CSP Power Project in Upington.
 South Africa has average daily solar radiation of between 4.5 and 6.5 kWh per m2.
 Solar thermal heating is the predominant mode of solar energy utilization in South Africa.